roryhr/website/content/blog/2016-03-20-pycon-talks.md

 Title: PyCon Talks
 Date: 2016-03-20
+Category: Python
-Category: open source, pycon, python, links
+Tags: open source, pycon, python, links

 There are tons of great PyCon talks on YouTube and I haven't even scratched the surface of what's out there but here are a few that struck me.